IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-content-upload-asset-creation-v2.md

   articleid: "apollo-mediaservices-content-upload-asset-creation"
   cloudenvironments: "blackforest,fairfax,mooncake,public,usnat,ussec"
   description: "You need to create an Asset if you want to encode or analyze your on-demand content, or if you have a Live Output that is associated with an Asset.
-A Live Output uses an Asset to store recorded videos." ms.author: "juliako,jiayali"
+A Live Output uses an Asset to store recorded videos." ms.author: inhenkel"juliako,jiayali"
   ownershipid: "StorageMediaEdge_Media"
-  title: "Create an Asset"
+  pagetitle: "Create an Asset"
   problemids: ""
   productpesids: "14885"
   resourcerequired: "False"
-  resourcetags: ""
+  resourcetags:
   selfhelptype: "apollo"
-  supporttopicids: "4fd1b35e-df2d-4bd0-01a4-c03527ad5c1e"
+  supporttopicids: "4fd1b35e-df2d-4bd0-01a4-c03527ad5c1e"   author: IngridAtMicrosoft ms.service: media-services
 ---
 # Create an Asset

 ## Create an Asset